Frequently Asked Questions

 Q: Why is applying typical 'protectants' a bad idea?

-Well, how to keep this brief . . .. so call protectants are mainly water, glycol (antifreeze) and sand (silica).
+A: Well, how to keep this brief . . . so-called 'protectants' including the newer cheap 'ceramics' are mainly water, glycol (antifreeze), sand (silica) or polysiloxane.
 To make this combo work requires emulsification.
-Silica is holds mid level UV reflective values and is harmless.
-The emulsifier(s) and the glycol are the bad bits!
+Silica has UV reflective values and is harmless.
+It's the emulsifier(s) and the glycol that are the bad bits!

-Glycol is used to maintain hydration or keep the surface wet.
-That old tire or faded trim look great when it rains . . . right?
-That's what protectants do...
-Temporary hydration of the substrate.
-Glycol is also neurotoxin SO bad idea on interiors.
-The emulsifier(s) will eventually breakdown any surface especially when it remains active due to the hydrating effect of the glycol.
+Glycol is used to maintain hydration and keep the surface looking 'wet and shiny'.
+That old tire or faded trim looks great when it rains . . . right?
+That's what most protectants do, they temporarily hydrate the substrate.
+Glycol is also neurotoxin, so it's a bad idea to use on interiors.
+These emulsifiers will eventually break down any surface.

 For more details, see our blog post: Protection, Protectants, and Tire Dry Rot